 Born in Bazine, Kansas on August 8, 1929 to the late Jacob and Pauline Wittig Wittman, Helen graduated from high school in Kansas and married Norbert Pavlu on August 8, 1947.
 After Norbert passed away a year later in 1948, she later married Chester J. Olmstead Sr. They were married for 13 years until he passed away on January 7, 1963.
 Helen was a homemaker and also worked at Montgomery Ward store in Potsdam, SUNY Potsdam, the Potsdam Country Club, and Ames Department Store.
 She enjoyed crossword puzzles, talking on the phone with her family and friends and tending to her flower gardens, especially her Stargazer Lilies and watching hummingbirds.
 Memorial donations in Helen's memory can be made to a charity of one's choice and memories and condolences may be shared online at www.buckfuneralhome.com .
 The Buck Funeral Home in Colton is serving the family of Helen E. Olmstead.

-To send flowers to the family of Helen Olmstead, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Helen Olmstead, please visit Tribute Store